BettercareHealth/bettercare/congenital-disorders/test-answers.md

 19.	c	(1-29)
 20.	a	(1-30)

-## Test 2: Care, prevention and counselling
+## Quiz 2: Care, prevention and counselling

 1.	a	(2-2)
 2.	d	(2-3)